-This table cont ains scientific terms and measures, some of which may require explanation.
-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Definitions and Appreviations Action Level Goal (ALG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALGs allow for a margin of safety.
-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Avg Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Level 1 Assessment A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+Level 2 Assessment A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Maximum Contaminant Level Goal or MCL The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level or MCL The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum residual disinfectant level goal or MRDLG The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+Maximum residual disinfectant level or MRDL The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MFL million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by the body) na: not applicable.
-NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.
+MFL million fibers per liter (a measure of asbestos) mrem millirems per year (a measure of radiation absorbed by the body) na not applicable.
+ND non-detect.
+This Indicates the contaminant was not detected in the sample.
+If any contaminant was present it was below the low-end detection limit for the laboratory test.
+NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. ppm milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT A required process intended to reduce the level of a contaminant in drinking water.